 The new Ford Fusion Hybrid is an example of a very advanced set of steering wheel controls that interface with its SmartGauge on-board computer.
 The dashboard in front of the driver consists of two LCD displays with a traditional speedometer in the center.
 Depending on the amount and type of information the driver wants to see, he or she can use the dedicated steering wheel controls to find power usage, battery life, fuel economy and more.
 This is in addition to the Microsoft voice-activated SYNC system, which can also be accessed from the steering wheel.
 So it's getting easier and easier to follow Jim Morrison's advice to "Keep your eyes on the road, your hands upon the wheel."

-If you'd like more information about steering wheel controls and hybrid cars, follow the links on the next page.
+If you'd like more information about steering wheel controls and hybrid cars, follow the links below.

 Related HowStuffWorks Articles